-Prepositions can be a big problem when Czechs try to speak English – mainly because they are usually different in each language.
-A really common mistake is saying ‘in’ instead of ‘at’ when it comes to ability.
+Prepositions can be a big problem for Czechs when speaking English, mainly because they usually differ in every language.
+A very common mistake is using the preposition in instead of at when talking about abilities.

 For example: